dakins1/fp-in-scala/README.md

-+--project/                     The rest of the sbt build +--src/main/scala               All sources +---/Main.scala              Entry point for running everything, examples of implementation +---/MyList.scala            Recurisve singly linked list data structure (Ch.3)
++--project/                     The rest of the sbt build +--src/main/scala               All sources +---/Main.scala              Entry point for running everything, examples of implementation +---/MyList.scala            Recurisve singly linked list data structure (Ch.3) +---/List.scala              The book's implementation of list